huspacy/huspacy/huspacy/DEVELOPMENT.md

 ## Release steps

-First of all, we need all the dependecies installed: `poetry install --with docs --with dev --all-extras`
+First of all, we need all the dependencies installed: `poetry install --with docs --with dev --all-extras`

 1. Make sure all tests pass: `poetry run pytest`
 2. Update the readme, if there are changes in `docs`: `poetry run python ../docs/update_readme.py`